kuertee/x4-mod-ui-extensions/README.md

 Updates
 =======
-v9.0.0.13, 6 Sep 2026:
+v9.0.0.13, 7 Sep 2026:
+- New: Custom callbacks documentation by ChemODun: https://chemodun.github.io/x4/modding-support/ui-modding/uix-callbacks/.
+Thanks, ChemODun!
 - New feature: New callbacks for Di Crash's mod.
 - Bug-fix: Typos in callbacks fixed by ChemODun.
-- Tweak: Removed this feature because it didn't fix the prolem I was experiencing: - Tweak: Work-in-progress/trial: Manual saves are delayed by 5 seconds while the game is paused (to ensure all running scripts and their chained calls are stoped) before the actual save operation. kuertee's note: I started to experience trouble with my oldest saved game that I started on v4.2 (2020) of the base game in which loaded saves were not loading their data as if I had removed a mod, when I had not.
-I think with some of my mods (e.g. several personal mods that capture game data as I play, etc.), the serialisation of the data fails to save without giving errors until it is loaded after a very long playtime.
-I added this as a long-term trial.
-It has no effect in the game apart from manual saves are delayed for 5 seconds, at which time the game is paused.
-Autosaves are unaffected with this change.
+- Tweak: Removed this feature because it didn't fix the prolem I was experiencing: - Tweak: Work-in-progress/trial: Manual saves are delayed by 5 seconds while the game is paused.

 Protected UI Mode
 =================